Simstrumentation/Air-Manager/Instruments/Cessena_Citation_CJ4/readme.md

 ## 2025 Update
-All instruments have been updated to support both MSFS2020 and MSFS2024 and are now incorporated into the AirManager store directly under "Simstrumentation".
+All instruments have been updated to support both MSFS2020 and MSFS2024 and are now incorporated into the AirManager store directly.
 This page will be used as a guide to show what instruments are available.
 AirManager instruments should auto update.
 No downloads are available here.

 ## Main Panels & Instruments